staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 Inside Assets/_Presenter/_Your Project there’s a scene file.

-If you open and play that you should be able to use left/right arrow keys to go forward/backwards in 4 small chapters.
+If you open and play that you should be able to use left/right arrow keys to go forward/backwards in through 4 small chapters with slides and timelines in them.
+Use up/down to skip chapters.
 Each chapter demos a simple use case:

 1. Chapter 1: A basic slideshow on a black background.
-Use down/up arrows to go forward/backwards in the slides.
+Use left/right arrows to go forward/backwards in the slides.
 There should also be general ambient sound playing.
 One of the slides should be a video with sound source.
 The source should somewhat sound like it comes from the position of the slide.

 2. Chapter 2: A simple 360 image.

 3. Chapter 3: A simple 360 player.
 Should have some sound playing too.

-4. Chapter 4: A 3D world with a timeline that should automatically animate the camera rig to first fly forward, then sideways and then forward and vertically up.
-It also contains volumetric clouds.
+4. Chapter 4: A 3D world with 2 timelines.
+It starts in a paused state, but by pressing right, the first timeline plays (animates the camera position + enables a dancinc character).
+Press right again and the current timeline jumps to its end and the next timeline plays (a simple cube animating its position on top of a building).
+It also contains volumetric clouds and grading.

 ## Working with the presenter template